DonaH/fav_food/README.md

 Add nav links.
 Incorporate more styles and better fonts.
 Plus a color scheme to give it a modern look.

 ## Wish List
-Add categories,region, facebook, Instagram, Comments, Likes etc.
+Add categories,region, facebook, Instagram, Comments, Likes etc. Link images upload to S3.

 ## Author
 Dona Hsieh - with the help of classmates & guidance of GA instructors.